Days: 0 - 5

 Sunday, August 25, 2024

-While we were looking down from St. Michael's steeple we noticed this statue off in the distance.
-I've included the picture I took from the steeple (it's the last one in the series).
-Obviously, if you can see the statue easily from that height/distance it must be large.
+We noticed this statue off in the distance while we were looking down from St. Michael's steeple.
+I've included the picture I took from the steeple (the last one in the series).
+Obviously, if you can see the statue easily from that height/distance, it must be large.
 Yup!
 Sure is.
-In one of the pictures (although it's a little hard to see) Linda is standing at the base of the statue.
+In one of the pictures (although it's a little hard to see), Linda is standing at the base of the statue.
 As I said...very large.
-You'd think the size and location of the statue (alone in it's own park) would mean that von Bismark is very much revered.
-But the area around it and the base of the statue in particular is in very bad condition.
-One of the sites I just read says that 13 million Euros has been set aside to provide badly needed maintenance on the statue, the structure which holds it and the park it in.
+You'd think the size and location of the statue (alone in its own park) would mean that von Bismark is revered.
+But the area around it and the base of the statue, in particular, is in very bad condition, sad.
+There have been 13 million Euros recently set aside to provide badly needed maintenance on the statue, the structure that holds it, and the park it is in.
 How the mighty have fallen.

 Background from the Website